HunterKane/Business-Analyst-SQL-Tableau-/README.md

 - Select the most appropriate data visualization for an analysis.
 Learn how to evaluate the effectiveness of data visualization and build interactive and engaging Tableau dashboards.

+### Reference

+This program is offered by Udacity: https://www.udacity.com/course/business-analytics-nanodegree--nd098